 Enter the Grayl GeoPress Water Filter & Purifier Bottle!
 I take this bottle on every hike and use it as my go-to source for filtering water all over the world.
 I've even used it to drink tap water in India!

 // Compare how the GeoPress stacks up against the best water bottle filters on the market.

 Waterfall Bay Lookout

-Continuing on from Patersons lookout hikers will reach the main event for this short, scenic coastal hike.
+Continuing on from Patersons' lookout hikers will reach the main event for this short, scenic coastal hike.
 The Waterfall Bay lookout is a beautiful coastal bay.
 The gently rolling green hills suddenly give way to sheer rock cliffs which plunge into the deep-blue ocean below.

 If you look directly out to the opposing cliff face, you'll spot the Waterfall Bay waterfall.
 This is a unique waterfall since it plunges directly into the ocean.
 Unfortunately, the flow is very dependent on rain so if you visit during fine conditions, you'll likely just see a wet patch on the cliffside.

-Return to Car Park
+Return to the Car Park

 After soaking in the view, it's time to turn back and continue back to the car park.
 Alternatively, if you're feeling adventurous, you can turn the Waterfall Bay walk into a full-day through-hike by following the Tasman Trail all the way to Fortescue Bay.